apostrophecms/stagecoach/README.md

 ## Changelog

+08/01/2019:

+* If the `SSH_OPTIONS` environment variable is set, it will be inserted into all `ssh` commands used to run `rsync`, invoke things, etc. The contents are on the `ssh` command line right after `ssh` itself.
+This is handy for `-i` and other features not otherwise present.

 12/23/2016:

 * `sc-restart` is now available as a handy remote command.
 It runs the `deployment/stop` and `deployment/start` scripts on the specified target server, exactly as if you had redeployed the site.